Working Holiday in Canada

 All workers in Canada must pay personal income tax.
 This amount is calculated based on your taxable income (income earned less allowed expenses) for the tax year.
 The federal income tax system is administered by the Canada Revenue Agency (CRA).

-For most employees, income tax is deducted at the source, i.e. employers withhold money from your paycheque and remit it directly to the CRA.
-At the end of the tax year (January 1 to December 31), you will receive a T4 tax slip from your employer indicating what you have been paid before deductions, as well as other contributions deducted from your paycheque during the tax year.
+For most employees, income tax is deducted at the source, i.e. employers withhold money from your paycheck and remit it directly to the CRA.
+At the end of the tax year (January 1 to December 31), you will receive a T4 tax slip from your employer indicating what you have been paid before deductions, as well as other contributions deducted from your paycheck during the tax year.

 The deadline to file taxes is April 30 for most workers and mid-June for self-employed individuals.